gohryt/programming-languages-research/COMPILERS.md

 Zig's **`comptime`** is the most distinctive modern take on compile-time evaluation.
 Any expression prefixed with `comptime` is evaluated during compilation; any function parameter marked `comptime` must be known at compile time and the function is specialized for each distinct value.

 What makes it original is the uniformity.
 Generics are `comptime` parameters to functions that return types.
-Macros are just `comptime` functions returning code.
 Conditional compilation is `comptime if` branching.
+Reflection over types and values happens through ordinary compile-time execution.
+Zig deliberately does **not** have a macro system in the AST-rewriting sense: `comptime` functions compute values, types, and specialized declarations, but they do not receive and return arbitrary syntax trees.
 There are no template parameters, no macro language, no preprocessor — just the same Zig language running at compile time with restrictions on which operations are allowed.

 ```zig
 fn List(comptime T: type) type {